lokeshteja/Doctor-Patient-ChatBot/README.md

 ## Project Structure
 - `medical_chat.ipynb`: Main script of the project
 - `requirements.txt`: List of dependencies.
-- `mistral-chat-doctor-finetune/checkpoint-500`: Directory to save model checkpoints.
+- `mistral-chat-doctor-finetune/checkpoint-500`: Directory to save model checkpoints (could not be uploaded due to large file size.)
 - `evaluation_metrics.txt`: File to save evaluation results.

 ## Prerequisites